Blackstareye/toggleAudio-blackeyeprojects.de/README.md

  In that case only one device can be seen in the preference selection window.

+ You can also control if you want to have a system icon tray or not with the `Show Indicator` switch.
+ If `true` the icon is shown.

 ## Tested on

 with 2 audio devices: